 Returns INTEGER, a result code.
 The most typical value is 0x0000, indicating a successful operation.
 Arguments: nEventNum byVal nEventNum INTEGER .
-The SIO event number (in the range of 0 - N) which will be disabled so that it no longer generates runtime events in smart BASIC.
+The SIO event number (in the range of 0 - N) which is disabled so that it no longer generates run-time events in smart BASIC.